 In general, whenever we are in the process of deciding to travel for a break; decisions are based upon two major grounds, amongst many other reasons – firstly the time i.e. the number of days to spend and secondly, what all to see.
 Sri Lanka is a retreat to these two nuances in one go – due to its compact size.
 An important reason why tourists come to Sri Lanka is that they are not just bound to be visiting only the most popular cities, but cover the whole island.
 The centrally located capital city, the transit city to Sri Lanka, is in close proximity, so even one week holiday is a fairly good enough time to touch upon most of the country.
 Though, I personally think this beautiful country cannot be justified in just ONE visit.

 If you have been following our travel stories on this blog, you would already be aware that we went to Sri Lanka on our honeymoon.
 And the co-author of this blog post, Anuradha Nag, has also visited this beautiful island on a family trip very recently!
-Hence, to guide new travellers, we can think of numerous reasons to visit Sri Lanka.
+Hence, to guide new travelers, we can think of numerous reasons Why you should visit Sri Lanka.
 Below have tried to outline the major ones and listed the top 13 reasons to visit Sri Lanka; which make Sri Lanka worth a visit at least once in our lifetime!!